shiraji/butai/README.md

 That's it.
 Now, you are ready.

-# What is the status?
+# What the app status can get?

 `Butai` interface has following method signitures.